Admission and Finances

 - Cambridge certificate: FCE Grade C minimum score 169 / CAE / CPE

 If you take a TOEFL exam, you can ask ETS TOEFL to send us your score directly by using the HAN University of Applied Sciences code: 7832.

-Matching is to make sure Automotive Engineering is the right choice for you.
-Part of this is a Skype interview.
-You don't need to sign up for this.
-Just apply for the program.
-After that we contact you with the details.
+Matching is to make sure Automotive Engineering at HAN is the right choice for you.
+How does it work?
+Apply for the program.
+After that we contact you about an online interview.
 After the interview we email you with 1 of 3 possible matching results:

 Congratulations!
 Automotive Engineering seems to be a good match for you.

 2. Action required

 You need to take some steps to prepare for your studies.
 By doing this, you increase your chances of success at HAN.
 The steps are not mandatory.
 They are recommendations, like working on your mathematics or talking to other students.
 Taking these steps is your own responsibility.